Strong Guidance And Advocacy Regarding Noncompete & Severance Agreements In Ohio

 In today’s downsizing, competitive environment, employers do not hesitate to shed key personnel yet still insist on enforcing noncompete agreements.
 As experienced lawyers, we understand that this area of law is a minefield and must be negotiated with extreme caution.
 Not knowing your rights could result in significant legal problems and major consequences for you.

-If you have been asked to sign a noncompete or severance agreement, or if an employer seeks to enforce one against you as part of a severance package, contact the attorneys at Cook & Logothetis, LLC.
+If you have been asked to sign a noncompete or severance agreement, or if an employer seeks to enforce one against you as part of a severance package, contact the attorneys at Cook, Allen & Logothetis, LLC.
 Our Cincinnati law firm uses more than 35 years of experience to draft, review and litigate noncompete and nonsolicitation agreements.

 Noncompete Agreements (Covenants Not To Compete)